 Every child reads weekly in a small group with their teacher.
 During these sessions, children are not only required to read but also to demonstrate an understanding of the text.
 This provides an assessment opportunity for the teacher to identify strengths and next steps for learning.
 The wide range of texts covered in these sessions provides an appropriate challenge in order to ensure the children progress with their reading.

 Children are encouraged to start writing in reception, initially printing and later joining their letters in a cursive script.
 Across the school children are encouraged to write different genres for different purposes and audiences.
 We constantly encourage the children to develop their vocabulary, spelling, grammar and sentence structure within those different genres.
-At the beginning of term 2 we launched 'Big Write' at Barley Close.
-Big Write takes place every Friday in years 2-6, this is an opportunity for children to write at length showcasing the skills they have learnt throughout the week.
+An extended write takes place every Friday in years 2-6, this is an opportunity for children to write at length showcasing the skills they have learnt throughout the week.

-What does a Big Write session ‘look’ like?
-The morning will begin with a lively, fun lesson that focuses on key aspects of successful writing and generates ideas for the Big Write.
-After break, children will return to their classroom where they will have an undisturbed writing session with calm music, a special book and special pencils/ pens.
+What does an ‘look’ like?
+The morning will begin with a lively, fun lesson that focuses on key aspects of successful writing and generates ideas for the extended write.
+After break, children will return to their classroom where they will have an undisturbed writing session.
 This will be a time in class where children produce a piece of independent writing to be proud of.
-After each Big Write children will be given ‘Super Short Term Targets’ to work on.
+After each extended write children will be given next steps to work on.

-The importance of talk: The premise of Big Write is that if children can’t say it or talk about it, then they can’t write it.
+The importance of talk: The premise of all writing is that if children can’t say it or talk about it, then they can’t write it.
 The better we can talk, the better we can write.
-Having a wide vocabulary and using language well help children with all of their learning.
+Having a wide vocabulary and using language will help children with all of their learning.

-To help children prepare for Big Write, we will be setting weekly Talk Topics.
-Please see class webpages and classroom doors for details of these.
+To help children prepare for the extended write, we will be setting weekly Talk Topics.
+Please see class web pages and classroom doors for details of these.